tzinfo/tzinfo/README.md

 The `local_to_utc`, `local_time`, `local_datetime` and `local_timestamp` methods
 may raise a `TZInfo::PeriodNotFound` or a `TZInfo::AmbiguousTime` exception.
-`TZInfo::PeriodNotFound` signals that there is no equivalent UTC time (for example, during the transition from standard time to daylight savings time).
-`TZInfo::AmbiguousTime` signals that there is more than one equivalent UTC time (for example, during the transition from daylight savings time to standard time):
+`TZInfo::PeriodNotFound` signals that there is no equivalent UTC time (for example, during the transition from standard time to daylight savings time when the clocks are moved forward and an hour is skipped). `TZInfo::AmbiguousTime` signals that there is more than one equivalent UTC time (for example, during the transition from daylight savings time to standard time where the clocks are moved back and an hour is repeated):

 ```ruby
 tz.local_time(2018, 3, 11, 2, 30, 0, 0)